awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 Amazon FSx is accessible from compute instances with the SMB protocol \(supporting versions 2\.0 to 3\.1\.1\)\.
 You can access your shares from all Windows versions starting from Windows Server 2008 and Windows 7, and also from current versions of Linux\.
 You can map your Amazon FSx file shares on Amazon Elastic Compute Cloud \(Amazon EC2\) instances, and on Amazon WorkSpaces instances, Amazon AppStream 2\.0 instances, and VMware Cloud on AWS VMs\.

 You can access your file shares from on\-premises compute instances using AWS Direct Connect or AWS VPN\.
 In addition to accessing file shares that are in the same VPC, AWS account, and AWS Region as the file system, you can also access your shares on compute instances that are in a different Amazon VPC, account, or Region\.
 You do so using VPC peering or transit gateways\.
-For more information, see [Supported Access Methods](supported-fsx-clients.md#access-methods)\.
+For more information, see [Supported access methods](supported-fsx-clients.md#access-methods)\.

 ## Security and Data Protection<a name="security-considerations"></a>